 And last week, he forced US senators to sacrifice party, procedural, and legal principles.
 And the senators have no one to blame, except for themselves, for sanctioning the beginning of the dismantling of the American Republic.

 Since the flash mob managed to influence one decision of the Congress, tomorrow it will try to influence others - the adoption of laws and the same impeachment.
-Crowds of activists, accompanied by media representatives, will keep the White House, the Supreme Court building and the Capitol under siege until the legitimate authorities leave a stone unturned.
+Crowds of activists, accompanied by media representatives, will hold the White House, the Supreme Court building and the Capitol under siege until a stone is left from the legitimate authority.

 What is happening in the overseas superpower convincingly shows us that the constitutional republic - even if imperfect and “inhuman” - should be protected more than the zenith of the eye from adherents of “social progress” and “humanism”.

 For these adherents, democracy and the rule of law is an empty sound, although they sometimes pronounce these words more often than others.
 They-know-better-as-right, and therefore the truth is on their side.
-Always.
+Is always.

 And this, generally speaking, is the definition of dictatorship.